MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 ## What about existing installations of Office 365 ProPlus?

 Starting in July 2019, if you're using Monthly Channel, then Teams will be added to ***existing*** installations of Office 365 ProPlus (and Office 365 Business) when you update your existing installation to the latest version on devices running Windows.
+This will be a gradual rollout over several weeks, so not all existing installations will immediately get Teams added when Office is updated.

-For example, if you're using Version 1904 in Monthly Channel and you update to Version 1906 in July, Teams will be installed on the device as part of the update to Version 1906.
+For example, if you're using Version 1904 in Monthly Channel and you update to Version 1906, Teams will be installed on the device as part of the update to Version 1906.

 The date when Teams starts being added to ***existing*** installations of Office 365 ProPlus depends on which update channel you’re using.
 The following table shows the forecasted schedule, which is subject to change.